Level A2 (Upper Beginner)

 Meaning

-The French interjection hein is a highly versatile and common filler word with two primary uses:
+The French interjection hein is a common filler word with two primary uses:

 - Expressing lack of understanding: It can mean “eh?!”, “huh?”, or “what?” when you haven’t heard or understood something.